-What is the difference between entitled to education and right to equal access to education?
+What the difference is between entitled to education and right to equal access to education:

 Unlike elementary and secondary schools, postsecondary education offers access to rather than entitlement to academic programs.
 In 1975, Congress passed the Education for All Handicapped Children Act.
 This act, commonly known as Public Law 94-142, provided that any child with a disability was "entitled to a free and appropriate education" in public school systems.
 Fundamentally, 94-142 and its successors (including the Individuals with Disabilities Education Act of 1990 and IDEA Improvement Act of 1997 and 2004) said that public schools would determine what was most appropriate for your son or daughter's education.
-They were then required to provide that education.